7kfpun/7kfpun.github.io/README.md

 *If A is a success in tech, then A equals x plus y plus z.
-Learn is x; y is share; and z is keeping your hands coding*
+Learn is x; y is share; and z is keeping your hands dirty*

 ### Skills